syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-android.md

 documentation: ug
 ---

-# How To Deploy SfPdfViewer in Blazor android MAUI
+# How to Deploy the SfPdfViewer Component in Blazor Android MAUI Application on Windows

 This section briefly explains about how to deploy [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your blazor android MAUI App using Visual Studio.